 What education does a Construction Manager have?

 While valuable, work experience alone is not enough.
-Both clients and employers are demanding that Construction Managers hold at least a bachelor’s degree in construction management or a related discipline, like civil engineering.
+Both clients and employers demand that Construction Managers hold at least a bachelor’s degree in construction management or a related discipline, like civil engineering.
 The industry has recognized that the increasing complexity of construction projects requires a comprehensive higher education.
-Sophisticated technology, new standards for buildings and construction materials, worker safety, energy efficiency, environmental protection, and the potential for legal risk have further complicated the construction process.
+Sophisticated technology, new standards for buildings and construction materials, worker safety, energy efficiency, environmental protection, and legal risk potential have further complicated the construction process.

-Being a Construction Manager is a challenging, rewarding career.
-Find out how you can contribute to this exciting industry by contacting Everglades University.
+There are many different hats to wear when it comes to being a successful construction manager.
+This career involves knowledge of many construction aspects that make the project run smoothly and (hopefully) on time.
+Being a Construction Manager is a challenging, rewarding, and exciting career.
+Find out how you can contribute to this industry by contacting Everglades University.